-Section 1: Main contacts

-Section 2: Legislative Compliance

-Section 3: Our School Profile and School Values Section 4: Aims and Objectives of this Policy Section 5: Definitions of SEND and of Disability

-Section 6: Graduated approach to identifying whether a child should be in receipt of SEND Support Section 7: Request for statutory Education, Health and Care needs assessment

-Section 8: Statement of Special Educational Needs or Education Health and Care

-Plan (EHCP) Section 9: Management of SEND within our school

-Section 10: Partnership with

-Parents/Carers Section 11: Involvement
+Section 1: Main contacts Section 2: Legislative Compliance Section 3: Our School Profile and School Values Section 4: Aims and Objectives of this Policy Section 5: Definitions of SEND and of Disability Section 6: Graduated approach to identifying whether a child should be in receipt of SEND Support Section 7: Request for statutory Education, Health and Care needs assessment Section 8: Statement of Special Educational Needs or Education Health and Care Plan (EHCP) Section 9: Management of SEND within our school Section 10: Partnership with Parents/Carers Section 11: Involvement of Children Section 12: EffectiveTransition Section 13: Exam Access arrangements Section 14: Complaints Section 15: Links with Other Services Section 16: Information on where the Local Authority's Local Offer is published

-of Children

-Section 12: Effective Transition

-Section 13: Exam Access arrangements Section 14:

-Complaints

-Section 15: Links with Other Services

-Section 16: Information on where the Local Authority's Local Offer is published

 Here at Hatchell Wood Primary Academy we are committed to meeting the special educational needs of our pupils.
-Our overall aim is to be a totally inclusive school which supports all children and where staff appropriately differentiate.
+Our overall aim is to be a very inclusive school which supports all children and where staff appropriately adapt the provision so it is accessible for all.